openhab/openhab-addons/bundles/org.openhab.binding.etherrain/README.md

 ## Supported Things

-The bridge represents a physical Etherrain controller and contains all channels need to control it.
+The etherrain thing represents a physical Etherrain controller and contains all channels need to control it.

 ## Discovery